 Several primary care and sports medicine organizations have partnered with one another to develop a standardized approach to the PPE.
 Called the PPE Monograph, it is a detailed guide for clinicians to perform a comprehensive PPE aimed at high school and college athletes.
 The PPE includes questions about the athlete’s past and current health, questions about the athlete’s family health history, in addition to past and current injury history.
 At the high school level, it is recommended that both parents and student athletes complete the medical history, to ensure accuracy of the information collected.
 It is then the responsibility of the physician to perform an examination, and assess the information collected during the PPE and determine whether the athlete can safely participate in competitive athletics.
 Rarely are athletes permanently disqualified from participation due to PPE findings.
 Less than 1% of high school athletes are permanently disqualified from participation.

-PPE forms required for participation in high school sports in Utah, can be found at:
+PPE forms are required for participation in high school sports in Utah.

 Ideally the PPE is done anywhere from 4-8 weeks prior to the start of the competitive season.
 This provides ample opportunity for the athlete to follow-up on health conditions, or to rehabilitate lingering musculoskeletal injuries.
 In Utah, PPEs can be performed by a licensed health care provider.